Complaints and concerns

 There is no restricted driving instructor licence available for heavy vehicles.

 Driving instructor licences expire after 5 years.
-A renewal notice will be mailed to you 2 months before expiry.
+A renewal notice will be mailed to you two months before expiry.

 How you renew your driving instructor's licence will depend on when your current licence expired.
-Follow the link: Renew a driving instructor licence for all the advice on which process to follow to renew your licence.
+For advice on which process to follow to renew your licence, visit the Service NSW Renew a driving instructor licence page

 If your driving instructor licence is: